minhieuchu/v-upload-image/README.md

 A simple UI component to upload images to a remote server, created with Vue 3.

 A common approach to handle images is to store them on a separate database and then store the URL to access the image and other data on a different database.
-This component is designed specifically for that usecase.
+This component is designed specifically for that use case.

 ## Features